-Chris Benson wrote to me (February 2008) having looked at this site, and we discussed what he might be able to do in his own home at ~55°N. Here follows an edited transcript of our emails.
+Chris Benson wrote to me (February 2008) having looked at this site.
+We discussed what he might be able to do in his own home at ~55°N. This is an edited transcript of our emails.

 Chris kicked off (after a flattering preamble) with: